 I left home in 1969 to the sound of peace marches and my mother saying, "I knew you were different from the time you were two."
-From the farm in westen Pennsylvania to the shores of Connecticut, I slowly started to evolve as an artist from former lives managing the accounting department for Continental Oil Company, managing jazz clubs and as "A MS-Placed Lady" in my construction/design company.
-In 1979, after a two week photographic workshop in Maine, I sold everything and never looked back.
+From the farm in western Pennsylvania to the shores of Connecticut, I slowly started to evolve as an artist from my former lives managing the accounting department for Continental Oil Company, managing jazz clubs and as "A MS-Placed Lady" in my construction/design company.
+In 1979, after a two-week photographic workshop in Maine, I sold everything and never looked back.

-I am a photographic artist, educator and freelance photographer traveling the world with my camera and I love it.
+I am a photographic artist, educator, mordançeuse, and freelance photographer traveling the world with my camera and I love it.
 Philanthropic projects keep me grounded and connected universally.

-I believe that all good photographs are self portraits and know that my many former lives manifest themselves in my images.
-My heart is still in my darkroom working in the Mordançage process, but I use today's technology when appropriate to explore all the creative paths.
+I believe that all good photographs are self-portraits and know that my many former lives manifest themselves in my images.
+My heart remains in my darkroom working in the Mordançage process, but I use today's technology when appropriate to explore all the creative paths.

-My first monograph, "Poetic Grace: Elizbeth Opalenik Photographs 1979-2007" is available by emailing me.
+My first monograph, "Poetic Grace: Elizabeth Opalenik Photographs 1979-2007" is available by emailing me.
 My photographs are collected and published internationally and all work is for sale.
-Mordançage images are unique, others are silver gelatin, platinum, handpainted or digitally printed in very limited editions on beautiful handmade papers.
+Mordançage images are unique, others are silver gelatin, platinum, handpainted, carbon prints, or digitally printed in very limited editions on beautiful handmade papers.
 Prices range from $500 to $3500.
 Please inquire or contact the galleries that represent me.

 Between 2020 and 2021, I conjured into existence "Workshop Stories: changed through photography" involving stories and images from over 100 icons in the contemporary history of photographic workshops.
 Jay Maisel wrote the foreword.